Client-Side Web SDK

 withAuthFinishStep(step: AuthFinishStep | AuthFinishStepFn): AuthenticatorBuilder

 This step customizes the handling of the authentication finish call.
-The implementation calls the customer’s backend to retrieve authentication results.
+The implementation calls the customer’s back end to retrieve authentication results.
 The customer defines the format of the response to suit the application needs.

 withRole(role: DeviceRole): AuthenticatorBuilder